-Peter Wohlleben is well aware that what kept critics of The Hidden Life of Trees at bay a year ago won’t be in operation with his new book, The Inner Life of Animals.
-The former became a massive international bestseller because he won over readers with the same emotive, anthropromorpic language that irritated scientists.
+Peter Wohlleben is well aware that what kept critics of The Hidden Life of Trees at bay won’t be in operation with his 2017 book, The Inner Life of Animals.
+The former became a massive international bestseller in 2016 because he won over readers with the same emotive, anthropromorpic language that irritated scientists.
 Wohlleben wrote of trees’ individual characters, how some were more “anxious” and others more “affectionate” than others; about oak trees lavishing maternal love on their saplings; and about live beeches honouring their dead fellows by keeping their stumps supplied with nutrients.
-But grumbling experts had to bite their tongues, given that Wohlleben—a 53-year-old forester who runs a 1,200-hectare reserve in Germany’s Eifel region, near the Belgian border—also has the science down.
+But grumbling experts had to bite their tongues, given that Wohlleben—a veteran forester who runs a 1,200-hectare reserve in Germany’s Eifel region, near the Belgian border—also has the science down.

 That won’t help him now, given his lack of professional credentials in animal biology, when he applies the same language to squirrels and horses.
 But Wohlleben couldn’t care less.
 The value of expertise, he says in an interview, is greatly exaggerated: “Students come through the reserve and I always ask them, ‘How old can this tree grow, how tall?’ and they never know the answer.
 If you study forestry, you don’t learn much about trees: you learn how to cut them down and use them, but you don’t learn about how they’d like to live.”
 Besides, he adds, recalling such childhood experiments as hatching a chick so it would imprint on him, “I’ve had a much longer relationship with animals than I’ve had with trees.”